 I think most people feel like they have suffered.
 We are not conceived, brought to term, given birth; nor have any of us really understood what we were doing as parents and our parents did not understand us, either.
-To top it off, the world treats us all miserable by design (of the devil). so no one has ever been born who has not suffered considerably, compared to how life should have been if we had known much better and treated better ourselves.
+To top it off, the world treats us all miserable by design (of the devil).
+So no one has ever been born who has not suffered considerably, compared to how life should have been if we had known much better and treated better ourselves.

 So no one can claim to be unique in human suffering.
 Its bullshit, pure and simple.
 Now, some have certainly suffered more than others, but suffering is a many faceted thing.
 There are many types of suffering.
-Emotional suffering, such as neglected or psychological torment and mind-games, physical suffering due to medical things, physical suffering due to physically abusive treatment like beating, rape, and the life.
+Emotional suffering, such as neglected or psychological torment and mind-games, physical suffering due to medical things, physical suffering due to physically abusive treatment like beating, rape, and the like.
 There is the deprivation of poverty, with lack of enough food, shelter, clothing, etc.